St Pancras Old Church: Anglo-Saxon and Early Norman period

 These archaeological findings seem to go some way to countering the 18th century London historian William Maitland, who dismissed links to Augustine's era as a "vulgar Tradition", and suggested that there was confusion with the ancient church with the same dedication in the grounds of St Augustine's Abbey in Canterbury, which was said to have been converted from a pagan temple by Augustine in 598.

 In 1870 local historian Samuel Palmer reported "This old and venerable church is said to be the first Christian place of worship in the county of Middlesex in the eighth or ninth century."

 An earlier vicar is said to have claimed to have seen in the Vatican Library a manuscript mentioning that St Pancras church was built in the 9th century (in addition to the other clergyman who claimed to have found reference to a Roman era establishment).

+The church is known to have been present in the 11th century, being one of very few mentioned in the Domesday Book.

 Medieval and Tudor church building

 St Pancras Old Church in 1815.
 It was largely reconstructed later in the 19th century.
 The River Fleet has been covered over.